xinruili07/takehome-assignment/README.md

 Submit either a link to your forked GitHub repository or a zipped folder with all of your code to hack4impact@mcgilleus.ca.

-For any questions, feel free to email albert.kragl@mail.mcgill.ca.
+For any questions, feel free to email president.hack4impact@mcgilleus.ca.

 ## Setup